We walk in bondage when we walk without Christ.

 Christ is the one who frees us from condemnation

 We've been studying some of the wonderful facets of the diamond-like gospel of Jesus Christ.
-A couple of weeks ago, when we studied Romans three, we rejoiced at the good news that we are ...
+A couple of weeks ago, ...

 This sermon is available to purchase a la carte or